Chardan Capital Maintains MeiraGTx Holdings (MGTX) Buy Recommendation

 Adage Capital Partners Gp, L.l.c. holds 6,035K shares representing 7.50% ownership of the company.
 In its prior filing, the firm reported owning 5,635K shares , representing an increase of 6.63%.
 The firm decreased its portfolio allocation in MGTX by 6.31% over the last quarter.

-Prosight Management holds 4,587K shares representing 5.70% ownership of the company.
-In its prior filing, the firm reported owning 3,692K shares , representing an increase of 19.53%.
-The firm decreased its portfolio allocation in MGTX by 11.31% over the last quarter.
+Prosight Management holds 4,090K shares representing 5.08% ownership of the company.
+In its prior filing, the firm reported owning 4,587K shares , representing a decrease of 12.18%.
+The firm increased its portfolio allocation in MGTX by 4.11% over the last quarter.

 Fintel is one of the most comprehensive investing research platforms available to individual investors, traders, financial advisors, and small hedge funds.